bluflowr/twitterbot_workshop/README.md

 ### 5. Twitter Cron Job

 Create a cron job to post updates to twitter.
+Example for posting at 5am and 5pm.

-	$ python tweet.py
+	$ 0 5,17 * * * cd /Path/to/your/code && source YOURenv/bin/activate && python tweet.py -p

 ## Implementation
 Bot updates post to [@pyladiesatx_bot](https://twitter.com/pyladiesatx_bot)